Scotland's Best B&Bs

 Many of our recommended B&Bs offer packed lunches, early breakfasts and evening meals to fit around your days golfing.
 Just ask

-Not to be confused with its more manicured neighbour, Machrihanish Dunes boasts a golfing experience as close to the original game as you can get.
+Machrihanish Dunes boasts a golfing experience as close to the original game as you can get.
 Using the government protected dunes of the Kintyre Peninsula, the course is natural and wild, not least because of the battering wind off the sea.
 Fans of ‘extreme golf’ will love this course.
+Its more manicured neighbour, Machrihanish Golf Club, is a more classic Scottish links course and now has a brand new club house.

 Golfing along the banks of Loch Lomond was, until recently, an exclusive affair with the Loch Lomond Golf Club closed to everyone but their members.
 But since the arrival of The Carrick at Cameron House in 2007, anyone can now experience playing in one of Scotland’s most iconic locations.
 The first 9 holes are played along the banks of the loch with the other 9 weaving their way up the Highland heath.
 Open all year round and particularly stunning when the snow caps the mountains.